Startup Autopsy Laboratory

 Cause of death filed

-A survival tier, a one-line verdict, the top kill shots, the blind spot you missed, and the one pivot that could save it.
+A survival tier, a one-line verdict, the strongest case for your idea, the top kill shots, the blind spot you missed, founder fit assessment, and 3–5 specific actions to take in the next 7 days.
 Permanent and shareable.

 Our forensic specialists